sevrussanape/new-project/turbo ai alternative/README.md

 A privacy-first local AI study workspace inspired by modern AI learning platforms.
 StudyAI processes your study material on your own computer using local AI models instead of requiring OpenAI/Gemini/Claude APIs.

-> **Important:** The GitHub repository stays small because large AI model files are downloaded to the user's computer during setup.
-You do **not** need to commit multi-GB models to GitHub.

 ## ✨ What is included

 - 📕 PDF ingestion